MilesF25/Shodan/README.md

 # Shodan
 This tool uses Shodan to automate the discovery, enrichment, and risk assessment of exposed devices on the internet.
-The solution collects device data, extracts and ranks vulnerabilities (CVEs), and generates clear reports, including CSV and JSON exports, enabling efficient cybersecurity analysis and decision-making. (hopefully for good)
+The solution collects device data, extracts and ranks vulnerabilities (CVEs), and generates clear reports, including CSV and JSON exports, enabling efficient cybersecurity analysis and decision-making.
+Keep in mind that while it does display the CVEs, the program also colletcs all the data into a json and csv file. (hopefully for good)

 ## How it works